-Every property engages a third party utility company to process electric, gas, and water bills.
+Every property engages a third-party utility company to process electric, gas, and water bills.
 This allows us to automate utility payments while collecting data needed to evaluate efficiency and to identify opportunities for improvement.
-Water data is upload into ESPM and we benchmark the water performance of our properties.
+Water data is uploaded into ESPM and we benchmark the water performance of our properties.

+Water Consumption Status

+Our LFL water consumption

-Water Consumption Status Reduce water consumption by 5% of our 2019 levels Our LFL water consumption increased 1.79% in 2021
+Reduce water consumption by 5% of our 2019 levels decreased 30.7% from 2019

+levels